OceanDataTools/openrvdas/README.md

 ## Motivation

 The primary purpose of an oceanographic research vessel is to gather data from sensors.
 Oceanographic research vessels carry a combination of oceanographic, meteorological and other specialized sensors.
-Some of the more complex sensors (i.e. ADCP, Multibeam, imaging systems) include specialized DAS systems tailored to that particlular sensor system.
-The rest of the more simplistic sensors will stream data values over a network port or serial connection.
+Some of the more complex sensors (i.e. ADCP, Multibeam, imaging systems) include specialized data acquisition systems tailored to the particlular sensor.
+Many simpler sensors, however, can simply stream data values over a network port or serial connection.

-At present there are limited options for oceanographic research vessel operators requiring a tool to record data from simplistic streaming sensors.
+At present there are limited options for operators wishing to store and display data from these simple sensors.
 This task is commonly referred to as underway data logging.
 Most research vessel operators rely on closed-source, solutions (i.e. SCS, WinFrog) or on dated datalogging systems (i.e.  dsLog, LDS) for underway data logging.
 Both options provide limited support mechanisms, thus bugs are slow to be resolved and feature requests are slow to be implemented.

 OpenRVDAS hopes to provide an alternative underway data logging solution that is defined, developed and maintained by the global oceanographic research community.

 OpenRVDAS recognizes that each ship is different, that each ship has a unique set of sensors and that each ship has a unique way of operating.
-With this understanding, OpenRVDAS does not try provide a turn-key, one- size-fits-all solution but instead provides research vessel operators with a modular and extendable toolset for developing and deploying a custom underway datalogging solution tailored to the vessel's individual needs.
+With this understanding, OpenRVDAS does not try provide a turn-key, one- size-fits-all solution but instead provides research vessel operators with a modular and extensible toolset for developing and deploying a custom underway datalogging solution tailored to the vessel's individual needs.

 DISCLAIMER: THIS CODE IS EXPERIMENTAL AND STILL IN THE *VERY* EARLY STAGES OF DEVELOPMENT.
 IT SHOULD UNDER NO CIRCUMSTANCES BE RELIED ON,